Britney Spears’ Boyfriend Says He Has "Zero Respect" For Her Dad

 Advertisement

-On his Instagram stories on February 9, the actor and Fitness Guy posted a statement criticizing Spears' father, Jamie Spears, for trying to "control" his relationship with Britney.
+On his Instagram stories on 9th February, the actor and Fitness Guy posted a statement criticising Spears' father, Jamie Spears, for trying to "control" his relationship with Britney.

 “Now it’s important for people to understand that I have zero respect for someone trying to control our relationship and constantly throwing obstacles in our way," Asghari wrote.
 "In my opinion, Jamie is a total dick.
 I won’t be going into details because I’ve always respected our privacy but at the same time I didn’t come to this country to not be able to express my opinion and freedom.”